sccn/sccn.github.io/workshops/EEGLAB_2022_UCSD.md

 # 2022 EEGLAB Workshop

-From June 14 to June 18, the 30th EEGLAB workshop will be held online in a virtual brain conference site on [GatherTown](https://gather.town/).
-The first day will be free for all and will feature lectures and social events.
+From November 17 to November 21, the 33nd EEGLAB workshop will be held in person at UCSD.
 The workshop will feature lectures on how to process data using EEGLAB, including scripting and the use of multiple plug-ins.
 Parallel sessions will discuss specific topics, particularly wearable EEG, deep learning and EEG, connectivity analysis, and EEG.
+The first afternoon is free for all.

-**<span style="color: red">REGISTRATION is now CLOSED </span>**.
+**<span style="color: red">REGISTRATION is not yet open</span>**.

 <!--[<b>Register for the free first day session, Monday June 14 here</b>](https://www.eventbrite.com/e/147847663341).